TIBCOSoftware/snappy-cloud-tools/docker/README.md

 **Connect SnappyData with the Command Line Client**

-Also you can check with DB client tools like dbSchema, DBVisualizer or Squirrel SQL client.
-Using jar [file](https://github.com/SnappyDataInc/snappydata/releases/download/v0.7/snappydata-client-1.5.3.jar) available on official SnappyData repo

 Below is the example on how to connect with snappy-shell Download the binary files from snappydata [repo](https://github.com/SnappyDataInc/snappydata/releases/download/v0.7/snappydata-0.7-bin.tar.gz)